Tenant participation aims to improve the standard of housing conditions and service.

 Add your details to the Interested Tenants' Register

 Being part of a tenants' group gives you a greater voice.
-Our Customer Involvement leaflet (PDF, 431kb) tells you more.
+Our Connections leaflet (PDF, 3mb) tells you more.

 There are a lot of different ways (PDF, 101kb) you can get involved.